gemshub/site/docs/start/gemselektor/download/installpack.md

     .catch(err => console.error("Error fetching release data:", err));
 </script>

+ If you encounter issues, errors with GEM-Selektor, please report them in the [:octicons-arrow-right-24: github issues](https://github.com/gemshub/GEMSGUI/issues) (github account necessary).
+Known issues are also found there.

 **Older versions**

 You can find previous GEM-Selektor releases at the following links: